-My British Knickerbocker Glory Sundae is more of a homemade take on this classic, summer treat.
-This is a very British and oh so fruity summer ice cream sundae with a funny name.
-It’s got layers of fresh fruit, vanilla ice cream, homemade strawberry sauce and it’s all topped off with fluffy whipped cream!
-Aren’t you craving a fruit sundae now?
+My British Knickerbocker Glory Sundae puts a homemade spin on a classic summer treat.
+This very British, fruit-forward ice cream sundae comes with a funny name and lots of charm.
+It features layers of fresh fruit, vanilla ice cream, and homemade strawberry sauce, all topped with fluffy whipped cream.
+Craving a fruit sundae yet?

 A tall glass filled with fruit ice cream and whipped cream